adenin-platform/cf-provider/README.md

 Azure will automatically detect functions in your repo upon deployment and use the entry points we already specified in the `function.json` files.

-To call functions froa a Koa server we can just provide the following route in `app.js`:
+To call functions from a Koa server we can just provide the following route in `app.js`:

 ```js
 const routes = require('./index');